manishshambu/DistributedSystems/ClockSynchronisation/Readme.md

 estimated server clock values for each scenario.
 Based on your observations, what is a reasonable estimate of absolute minimum latency between machine A and machine B.
 Using this estimate, calculate the error bounds for the synchronized time.

+Question 3: Compute the offset (oi) and delay (di) for each of the measurements for each scenario using the NTP formula and plot them in a graph (x-axis: measurement #;
+y-axis: oi or di).
+Analyze your results for each scenario in relation to the roundtrip latencies you computed in Question 1.